Mordered/nsPipe-GPU/README.md

 # nsPipe in GPU
 Our DNS code nsPipe-CUDA is the C-CUDA version of [nsPipe](https://github.com/dfeldmann/nsCouette).
 It solves the Navier-Stokes equations for an incompressible fluid flow in a cylindrical pipe.
 The governing equations for the primitive variables are discretized in a cylindrical co-ordinate system using a Fourier-Galerkin ansatz for the azimuthal and the axial direction.
 High-order explicit finite differences are used in the only inhomogeneous (wall-normal) direction.
-Periodic boundary conditions are assumed in the axial direction. nsPipe-CUDA is based on a pressure-poisson equation (PPE) formulation and a constant time-stepping.
+Periodic boundary conditions are assumed in the axial direction. nsPipe-CUDA is based on a pressure-Poisson equation (PPE) formulation and a constant time-stepping.

 This is the public version of the code.
 If you are interested on other versions of the code please contact us and gain access to the developer repository.

 ## In this repository